2 hurt after being attacked by dogs in NW Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
-(WSVN) - Two men were treated for their injuries after being attacked by a pair of dogs in Northwest Miami-Dade.
+(WSVN) - Two men were treated for their injuries after being attacked and bitten by a pair of dogs in Northwest Miami-Dade.

-Several Miami-Dade Police units responded to the scene in the area of Northwest 52nd Street and 24th Court, Wednesday morning.
+Several Miami-Dade Police units and Miami-Dade County Animal Services officials responded to the scene in the area of Northwest 52nd Street and 24th Court, Wednesday morning.

 7News spoke with a man who is both a witness and a victim.